 For deposits and investments, custodial credit risk is the risk that in the event of the failure of the counterparty, the Commission will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-As of May 31, 2023 and 2022, \$30.4 million and \$35.5 million, respectively, of the Commission's demand deposits were exposed to custodial credit risk, as they were uninsured and collateralized with securities held by an agent of the pledging financial institution but not in the Commission's name.
-None of the Commission's investments were exposed to custodial credit risk as of May 31, 2023 or 2022.
+As of May 31, 2024 and 2023, \$21.1 million and \$30.4 million, respectively, of the Commission's demand deposits were exposed to custodial credit risk, as they were uninsured and collateralized with securities held by an agent of the pledging financial institution but not in the Commission's name.
+None of the Commission's investments were exposed to custodial credit risk as of May 31, 2024 or 2023.

-A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements Years Ended May 31, 2023 and 2022
+A Component Unit of the Commonwealth of Pennsylvania Notes to the Financial Statements (continued) Years Ended May 31, 2024 and 2023